Featured Image

 4. Cover Your Assets… You Know, CYA

-• If you haven’t already, make sure that you have all the right state and industry-specific licensing to provide the services you offer.
+If you haven’t already, make sure that you have all the right state and industry-specific licensing to provide the services you offer.
 It’s also wise to make sure you have redundancy where possible with industry-specific licensing.
 Overkill is underrated.

 5. Automate More

-• It can be easy to make the mistake as a business owner of losing money because you were trying to save money.
+It can be easy to make the mistake of losing money because you were trying to save money.
 In other words, the old business adage of stepping over dollars to get to dimes.
-Software is changing the way business is done and it’s changing customer expectations.
-Spending more money on the right software can be a great way to grow your business, improve your margins, and do a better job of keeping your employees and customers happy.
+Spending money on the right software can be a great way to grow your business.

-• Make sure that you have integrated software that allows you to set up automated SMS, email, and pre-recorded phone calls for reminders, collections, marketing, surveys, and follow-ups.
+Choose integrated software that allows you to set up automated SMS, email, and pre-recorded phone calls for reminders, collections, marketing, surveys, and follow-ups.

-6. Offer Greener Options And Service
+6. Offer Greener Options and Service

 7. Consider New Software Options